 What is an IE?

-Independent examination is form of external scrutiny suitable for smaller charities.
+Independent examination is a form of external scrutiny suitable for smaller charities.

 The role of the examiner is to provide an independent scrutiny of the accounts and, in this way, help maintain public trust and confidence in charities.